leostep/algs4/README.md

 # algs4
-Repo for programming assignments in Algoirithms, Part 1 course
+Repo for programming assignments in Algorithms, Part 1 course